 We don't set or enforce labelling requirements for cosmetics in Australia and cannot provide specific advice.
 But here are useful information for makers, importers and sellers of cosmetics and soaps.

 General product labelling requirements

-All suppliers – including manufacturers, importers, distributors and retailers – must comply with the Australian Competition and Consumer Commission's (ACCC) mandatory standard for ingredient labelling on cosmetics.
+All suppliers including manufacturers, importers, distributors and retailers must comply with the mandatory standard for ingredient labelling of cosmetics.
+Contact the Australian Competition and Consumer Commission (ACCC) for more information.

 Where industrial chemicals pose a hazard and are used in consumer products, including cosmetics, there may be a requirement for the label to indicate the hazard posed by these chemicals.

 If your chemical is listed in a schedule of the Poisons Standard (SUSMP), legal requirements for warning or safety statements apply.
 Contact the Chemicals Scheduling Secretariat in the Therapeutic Goods Administration (TGA) or your state/territory health department for more information.

 Products that claim to prevent, diagnose, cure or alleviate a disease, ailment or defect in people are considered therapeutic goods (not cosmetics).
 Contact the Therapeutic Goods Administration (TGA) for more information.